microsoft/CodeXGLUE/Code-Code/Clone-detection-POJ-104/README.md

 ## Evaluator

-We provide a script to evaluate predictions for this task, and report MAP score.
+We provide a script to evaluate predictions for this task, and report MAP@R score.

 ### Example